digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The Knative 1-click app installs both `Knative Serving` and `Eventing` components in your DOKS cluster.

+Next, you will prepare each component of Knative (Serving and Eventing) to work in conjunction with Tekton Pipelines, and trigger the CI automation on GitHub events (e.g. push).
+The preparation steps will also teach you how to expose and enable TLS termination for all your Knative applications (including the sample web application provided in this guide).

+## Step 5 - Configuring Knative Serving

+In this step, you will learn how to prepare a domain you own to work with Knative Services.
+Then, you will learn how to configure Knative Serving to use your custom domain, and enable automatic TLS termination for all Knative services.
+It's best practice in general, to enable TLS termination for all application endpoints exposed publicly.

-### Configuring DigitalOcean Domain Records for Knative
+### Configuring DigitalOcean Domain Records for Knative Services

 In this section, you will configure DNS within your DigitalOcean account, using a domain that you own.
-Then, you will create a wildcard record to match a specific set of hosts/subdomains under your root domain (even if they don't exist yet).
-This simplifies the process because Knative Services follow a specific pattern, such as: `*.<k8s_namespace>.<your_root_domain>`.
+Then, you will create a wildcard record to match a specific subdomain under your root domain, and map it to your Knative load balancer.
+The process is straightforward because Knative Services follow a specific pattern, such as: `*.<k8s_namespace>.<your_root_domain>`.
 Please bear in mind that DigitalOcean is not a domain name registrar.
 You need to buy a domain name first from [Google](https://domains.google), [GoDaddy](https://uk.godaddy.com), etc.

-First, please issue the below command to register your domain with DigitalOcean (make sure to replace the `<>` placeholders with your own domain name):
+First, you need to issue below command to register your domain with DigitalOcean (make sure to replace the `<>` placeholders correctly):

 ```shell
 doctl compute domain create "<YOUR_DOMAIN_NAME_HERE>"